Promote health and well-being by earning a Master's degree in public health. We offer:

 - Population Health

 Types of Careers

 MPH graduates will be prepared for a range of careers in private industry, government, consulting, law, insurance, hospitals, and the nonprofit sector.
 These careers include titles such as Environmental Health & Safety Manager, Injury Prevention Specialist, Director of Family Health Services, Regulatory Affairs Specialist, Industrial Hygienist, Disaster Preparedness Researcher, Informatics Specialist, Program Officer, Biostatistician, Policy Analyst, and Health Commissioner, among others.
 Some students may plan to continue to doctoral programs or seek positions in academia.

 - BA or BS degree, or senior-year status, with an overall GPA of at least 3.0.

 - Grades of C or better in required, prerequisite college-level courses.
 These include a minimum one semester of statistics and one semester of either biology or anatomy and physiology.
-Applicants who are missing prerequisites may be admitted with the provision that they meet with their advisor before or during their first semester and develop a plan of study to complete the prerequisites during the first year.
+Applicants who are missing prerequisites may be admitted with the provision that they meet with their adviser before or during their first semester and develop a plan of study to complete the prerequisites during the first year.

-- For international applicants, TOEFL scores of at least 79 (Internet-based) are required.
+- For international applicants, TOEFL scores of at least 79 (internet-based) are required.

 Curriculum of Study